ysig/GraKeL/README.md

 $ nosetests
 ```

-for executing unit_tests or use a testing-interface for testing the `kernel` module:
+For executing unit_tests or use a testing-interface for testing the `kernel` module:
 ```shell
 $ python  grakel/tests/test_kernels.py --help
 usage: test_kernels.py [-h] [--verbose] [--problematic] [--slow]